bdhammel/faraway-farms/README.md

 pip install -r requirements.txt
 ~~~

+## Data and weights

+Please see the folder [datasets](./datasets) for a description of the data used in this project.

 ## Technical Discussion

 Two models are implemented in the projects.
 A classification model, witch labels a subsection, patch, of an image with the most probable class.
 And an object detection model, which locates, counts and identifies specific objects of interest.